Windsor University: On a Path to Carbon Neutrality

 The air we breathe indoors influences our ability to think, learn, and remember.
 The study underscores the significance of maintaining good indoor air quality, particularly in educational facilities, where improved air quality not only supports physical health but also optimizes mental abilities during learning.

-The two new Respira Pro Biofilters now not only contribute to the campus’s beauty and sustainability initiatives but also create a healthy ecosystem for all occupants to enjoy.
+The two new Respira biofilters now not only contribute to the campus’s beauty and sustainability initiatives but also create a healthy ecosystem for all occupants to enjoy.
 The University of Windsor’s commitment to innovation, sustainability, and a healthier living environment sets a remarkable example for campuses worldwide.

 University Campus Biofilter